Graham Christensen was awarded highly commended in the Royal Queensland Art Society ‘Big Art Awards’ for his painting

 He lives on a farm near Palmerston North in the Manawatu region and works from a large, light-filled studio – a converted room at the back of the barn.

-Graham is currently preparing for his third solo exhibition in New Zealand, ‘Rural Recollections’ to be held at the Yellow Church Gallery in Mangaweka.
-He has also exhibited extensively in Queensland and his works have been collected throughout Australia and New Zealand.
+He has exhibited extensively in Queensland and his works have been collected in Australia and New Zealand.

 Graham’s paintings depict his life-long love of farming and the rugged landscape that New Zealand offers.
 His latest works are a reminiscence of rural life and moments in time that make up the rich tapestry of our farming communities and their significant place in our country’s history.